peramcelpon/ohhaithere/europe/united-kingdom/london.md

     - My Chinese spot in London -- Sichuan food -- traditional, spicy, homey!
 - **Dishroom** (3/3)
     - Long lines but definitely worth it!
 Great Indian food, perfect for groups.
+- **Darjeeling Express** (3/3)
+    - This restaurant is in a lovely neighbourhood, located on the second floor
 - **Bocca di Lupo** (2/3)
     - First-rate Italian food is my softspot -- not super fancy but definitly on the more formal end.
 - **Zayna** (2/3)